Author: Dr Mark Ali MBBS BSc FRCS CTh, Medical Director

 Antibody tests look for the immune response to covid-19.
 If a person is exposed to covid-19, their immune system will react in order to start clearing the virus.
 Initially, the innate (non-specialised, early immune response) system kicks in to start fighting the virus.
 The adaptive (more specialised) system is quickly behind, producing specialised antibodies that specifically target covid-19.
 Importantly, the immune system usually retains a memory of these antibodies.
 In this way, when the virus is met again, the immune system rapidly clears the virus before it reaches sufficient levels to cause symptoms or transmit to others.

-An antibody test detects the presence of antibodies.
+A Covid-19 antibody test detects the presence of antibodies.
 If present, this shows the person has generated an immune response and is likely protected from reinfection and transmission.

 IgM, IgA, IgG antibodies